savonet/book/audio.md

 be infinite), because Liquidsoap would try to download them entirely before reading them.

-This is the reason why the `input.http` operator should be used instead in order to play a stream:
+This is the reason why the `input.http`\indexop{input.http} operator should be used instead in order to play a stream:

 ```{.liquidsoap include="liq/input.http.liq" from=1 to=-1}